biojava/biojava.github.io/_wikis/BioJava:CookBook1.7.md

 Publications
 ------------

 Click here to search Google Scholar for papers using BioJava.
+Why dont we give a list of publications ?
+I think we should give pdf link of the publications from personal pages of the authours -- --[S Khadar](User:S Khadar "wikilink") 15:13, 6 February 2006 (EST)

 How Do I....?
 -------------